About The Inn

 The home remained in the family for the next forty or so years.
 Then, for about ten years, it operated as a boarding house.
 Located within a five minute walk from Greenport harbor, local Mariners found it convenient to take lodging here between sea voyages.
 In the early 1960s, and for much of the next two decades, the house was used as a Convent by the Sisters of Charity who taught at St. Agnes elementary school, which was nearby.
 After the good Sisters left, the house sat awaiting its next incarnation.

 Around 1982 the building was acquired by the first family to operate it as a Bed and Breakfast (B&B) Inn.
 Additional bathrooms, a fire sprinkler system and other safety features were added.
 That work created a beautiful Inn, with unique styling and of a size - 10 bedrooms with private baths - that set it apart on the North Fork's East End.

 Others come to have reunions, business retreats, strategy sessions and other special events.
 Like weddings!
-Some of which started with a romantic getaway to the Bartlett House Inn and Greenport's attractions.
+Some of which started with a romantic getaway to the Tapestry House and Greenport's attractions.

 Business travelers are also frequent visitors.
 While Tapestry House offers all of the comforts and services expected at a boutique hotel, the Inn also has free wireless hi-speed internet, faxing facilities, and proximity to the ferries to New London, Block Island, Shelter Island, and the Hamptons.
 We are a five minutes walk to the Long Island Railroad, and to the Hampton Jitney Bus Service.
 Both offer a relaxing 2 1/2 hour service that departs frequently for Manhattan.
 The LIRR terminates at Penn Station on Manhattans' West Side, and the Hampton Jitney makes stops along Third Avenue from East 39th Street to East 85th Street.